sputnik-h/Streaming-Influence/README.md

 To setup the environment used in this project:

 1. Download and unzip cdmi-main.rar
-2. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `pip install -r requirements.txt` (Python Version 3.11.7)
 3. Set up environment variables if necessary.

 ## Other Contributors